underwriteyourlife/officialsite/_posts/2017-11-17-Cinnamon Raisin Bagels.md

 After the dough as rested, re-knead it and divide the dough into equal sized balls.
 I decided to create 7 medium sized bagels, but the size and amount are completely up to you!

 Once they are rolled into circles, use your thumb and forefinger to create a hole on the inside of the bagel and use your fingers to quickly shape the dough into a bagel formation.
+After they were shaped, I stuck raisins on the insides and folded the dough back over to cover them.
+On a few bagels I also stuck some raisins on the outside of the ring, but those didn't hold up well while boiling.

 After the bagels were correctly formed, I broiled them for 2 minutes on each side in order to form a crunchy crust around the bagels.
 I hoped this would help the bagels hold up during boiling and make the final product more edible.